 CSP-SAC is a large multi-mission correctional institution which houses maximum security inmates serving long sentences or those that have proven to be management problems at other institutions.
-The prison houses approximately 2,065 inmates who are receiving treatment via CDCR's Mental Health Services Delivery System (MHSDS).
+The prison houses approximately 1900 incarcerated individuals who are receiving treatment via CDCR's Mental Health Services Delivery System (MHSDS).
 Currently, the program consists of two year-long rotations.
-The first rotation is treatment-based and is based in the Enhanced Outpatient Programs (EOP), whose participants receive at least one individual session with their primary clinicians every other week and at least ten hours of out-of-cell therapeutic activities, including a broad range of therapy group types.
+The first rotation is treatment-based and is based in the Enhanced Outpatient Programs (EOP), whose participants receive at least one individual session with their primary clinician every other week and at least ten hours of out-of-cell therapeutic activities, including a broad range of therapy group types.
 The interns will have a caseload of at least 10 patients (typical full-time staff caseload is 30).
 The second rotation is a psychological assessment rotation where the interns complete at least 6 testing batteries with reports during the year.
-Interns and their supervisors can also choose from a number of outpatient and inpatient program in various types of settings with various levels of security (Levels II-IV represent the inmate's security needs, ranging from lesser security to greater security environments) in order to provide different types of experiences for the intern.
+Interns and their supervisors can also choose from a number of outpatient and inpatient programs in various types of settings with various levels of security (Levels II-IV represent the incarcerated individuals' security needs, ranging from lesser security to greater security environments) in order to provide different types of experiences for the interns.
+CSP-SAC will have four (4) intern positions available for 2025-2026.

-Valley State Prison (VSP)
+VALLEY STATE PRISON (VSP)